kduborenko/icandb/README.md

 * _Java 8_ - because I like Java, and just released Java 8 has lambdas, method references, and higher-order functions (features I waited so long, sometimes I will use them even where it is unnecessary, because I want to play with it)
 * _Gradle_ - this building tool is gaining popularity in Java projects, but I still not tried it yet
 * _Springframework_ - latest version I used was 3.0, now it is 4.0.
-I develops.
 Don't want to fall behind